 Regulator Bungee Necklace – Technique:

-1) Size the length of bungee required, to ensure the regulator hangs at an optimal distance below your chin.
+- Size the length of the bungee required, to ensure the regulator hangs at an optimal distance below your chin.

-2) Hold the bungee with an end in each hand, left hand furthest from your body.
+- Hold the bungee with an end in each hand, the left hand furthest from your body.

-3) Pass the left end under your forefinger and wrap it around the finger and other end (right hand) twice.
+- Pass the left end under your forefinger and wrap it around the finger and other ends (right hand) twice.

-7) Place regulator mouthpiece inside the loop that is created and try on for size.
+- Place regulator mouthpiece inside the loop that is created.
+Then try it on for size.